TheMarvelousWhale/Nameless-e-Boards_SCDFXIBM/README.md

 **_a.
 Problem Description and proposed idea:_**

 We aim to tackle the issue of climate change and how it affect the performance of our First Responders during training and operations.
+Our proposed solution is the digitalization of BACO and staging boards to enhance strategic deployment of resources, together with use 3 different sensors to closely monitor first responders physical conditions during training and operation.
+All data is stored on IBM Cloud and visualized near-realtime on React Webapp.

+With this implementation, we can proactively monitor the physical conditions of the first responders and flag out any potential risks.
+Also, we can reduce staging’s workload to focus on operationally-oriented tasks.

 **_b.
 Pitch Video:_**